marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

    - **Cannot be directly used to add multi-probe setups, custom GAFF parameters, or PLUMED CVs.**
    - In this case, starting from scratch using the pipeline is recommended, as it automates probe placement, multi-dihedral boost and aMD setup, PLUMED integration, and downstream post-processing.
    - Protein-only AMBER files provide **no usable shortcut** for building a complete aLMMD system.

+3. **Low-res / missing backbone / disordered PDB containing AMBER files**
+   - Rebuild from scratch using your pipeline since OpenMM + PDBFixer handles this issue; do not rely on incomplete AMBER files
+   - Parmed will happily load the structure (Step 8a-AMBER) but cannot fix the residues.
+MD simulations might not be accurate.

 ### Conclusion
 - **Complete AMBER files:** Use pipeline for downstream aLMMD and post-processing.